anotherSimpleCoder/anotherSimpleCoder/README.md

 Note: If you have more questions just let me know.

 **What programming languages do you use?**
-Mainly I am using C++, but I also do code sometimes in C, JavaScript (as you could see with asbc) and in really rare cases Java (which is 0.1% at times).
+Mainly I am using C++ and Rust, but I also do code sometimes in C, JavaScript (as you could see with asbc) and in really rare cases Java (which is 0.1% at times).

 **What kind of stuff do you code?**
 I'm really into Computer Graphics and Image Manipulation (although I have no clue about it and literally learn it through the internet and the remaining linear algebra knowledge from highschool xD).
 But sometimes I just write some small tools to get through the day.

 **What's your "coding setup"**
 So this is the software I use to code:
-* Arch Linux (bTw i UsE aRcH)
+* macOS (+Debian and FreeBSD)
 * vim (sometimes VS Code if stuff gets out of hand xD)
-* gcc
+* clang
 * make (yep just a simple Makefile)
+* rustc/cargo

 Yea that's about it.
 And that's I think more about me.